Cranial drill: Application

 A cranial drill is currently used for neurosurgery operations.
-The procedure of trepanning is applied to patients who suffer for example a traumatic brain injury or a stroke.
+The procedure of trepanning is applied to patients who suffer, for example, a traumatic brain injury or a stroke.
 In these cases, it might be necessary to drill a hole in the skull to be able to access the dura mater or the brain itself, and to relieve brain pressure or blood clots.
 With the use of modern types of cranial drills, surgeons are able to create holes in the bone structure without traumatizing underlying brain tissue.
-The drill's working tool tip consists of a spiral blade that is framed by a guard device with an angled cranium guide that rests against the inner layer of the skull bone.
+The drill's working tooltip consists of a spiral blade that is framed by a guard device with an angled cranium guide that rests against the inner layer of the skull bone.
 The dura guard pushes the dura mater downward while the craniotome is moved forward thus preventing dural tearing.

 Types and design

-A cranial drill is an essential instrument used by surgeons to drill in to the skull bone.
+A cranial drill is an essential instrument used by surgeons to drill into the skull bone.

-Various types of drills are used by surgeons from the craniotomy, or oral surgeries.
+Various types of drills are used by surgeons for the craniotomy, or oral surgeries.
 The cranial drill can be differentiated by the examinations of what kind of surgery have to be performed.
 They can be manually operated, operated by electricity, or by pneumatic motors.

 Manual cranial drill

-The rotating crank is typically connected to several cogs that sets pressure on the skull.
-This specific drill is not connected to any external power, and is used very little in today's operations.
+The rotating crank is typically connected to several cogs that set pressure on the skull.
+This specific drill is not connected to any external power and is used very little in today's operations.
 The manual cranial drill is the most used and predominant type of drill in surgery, and performs manually.
-It has an adjusted stopper based on the setting and where the bone is the most thickest to prevent plunging.
-Surgeons use this drill manually without any other procedures.
-Surgeons that use a hand-cranked drill often are required to employ a lot of upper body strength.
+It has an adjusted stopper based on the setting and where the bone is thickest to prevent plunging.
+Surgeons use this drill manually without any other procedures, and can require substantial upper-body strength.